geonetwork/doc/source/annexes/standards/index.rst

    dublin-core/index.rst

-ISO19110 can be use to encode feature catalogue (but ISO19115-3 is recommended).
+ISO19110 can be used to encode feature catalogue (but ISO19115-3 is recommended).

 Dublin core (for CSW only) is only used to test OGC CSW testsuites.